Updated: Blog post has been updated and revised with additional tips, principles and techniques.

 Remember to only focus on the upcoming 1-3-6 month chunks.
 Anything beyond that is very difficult to estimate and plan for with any accuracy.

 In the same idea of planning for upcoming 1-3-6 month, begin to utilize Parkinson's Law.

 "Work expands to fill the time available for its completion."

-Meaning that if you give yourself one month to complete a map that takes a week.
-You will fill that whole month with activities of creating a map that could actually take a lot less.
-Thus creating stress and complexity.
+Meaning that if you give yourself 6 month to complete a map that only takes 3 months; you will fill the entire 6 months with activities of creating a map that could actually take a lot less.

 Opposite is true.
 Give yourself a half the time of what it actually takes to complete a map and you will focus on finishing it within that allotted time.

 11-day mapping challenge I've done is Parkinson's Law in effect.

 You've probably had this happen to you.
 You are given an assignment in class to complete in two weeks.
 You procrastinated until last couple of days and then you cram everything by staying up for 2 days to complete the assignment.
 You end up finishing in just a couple of days.
 But if you start working on the assignment right away it will take you the entire 2 weeks to complete it.
 You end up filling the entire 2 weeks with useless activities that expand your time working on this project that could only take you 2 days.
 Yes, quality suffers when you cram everything but this is about completing the work.

 So be aware that giving yourself a hard deadline and a non-negotiable timeframe to complete can help you finish a lot more than you think.
 At the same time if you give yourself 3 months to complete something, you will stretch that project to entire 3 months sporadically working to fill 3 months with work that could possible only take you 3 weeks.

 For each project define a ruleset to follow.
 These are rules to help you work on the project every day, to guide you to completion and help you make important decisions.